MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 If you already have a clear idea of what the structure of your task flow needs to be, or if none of the predesigned task flows fit your needs, you can build a custom task flow from scratch.

-First, select **Edit** in the task flow side pane and provide a name and description for your task flow to help other members of this workspace understand the task flow and your project.
+First, select **Edit** in the task flow side pane and provide a name and description for your task flow to help other members of the workspace understand your project and the task flow you're creating.

 Next, on the task flow canvas, select **Add a task** and choose a task type.